albero94/20_mystery-men/README.md

 * Your cloud service is ready to use

 To deploy the mobile application
-* Download [APK](./Development/android/FaceMatch-Door-Lock.apk) and install on an Android Device, or build the [project](./android) in Android Studio and run in an emulator.
+* Download the [APK](./deployment/android/FaceMatch-Door-Lock.apk) and install on an Android Device, or build the [project](./android) in Android Studio and run in an emulator.

 To deploy the IoT component
-* Download [actuator.py](./Deployment/pi/actuator.py) and run on a Raspberry Pi.
+* Download [actuator.py](./deployment/pi/actuator.py) and run on a Raspberry Pi.
-* A wiring example can be found [here](./Deployment/pi/wiring.JPG)
+* A wiring example can be found [here](./deployment/pi/wiring.JPG)